I Feel It Coming: Commercial performance

-"I Feel It Coming" peaked within the top five in national record charts, including number two in Israel and Portugal, number three in Belgium (Flanders and Wallonia) and Poland, number four in Argentina, Hungary, and the Netherlands, and number five in the Czech Republic, Norway, Slovakia, and Sweden.
-The song topped the chart in France, becoming the Weeknd's second number one and Daft Punk's third number one, and both longest running song on French Singles Chart until the former's 2019 song "Blinding Lights", and peaked within the top ten in Australia (7), New Zealand (7), the United Kingdom (9), and Canada (10).
-It received a multi-platinum certification in Australia (8× Platinum), New Zealand (5× Platinum), Canada (5× Platinum), the UK (3× Platinum), and diamond in France, becoming his second diamond certification.
+In the Weeknd's native Canada, "I Feel It Coming" had his fourth top-ten hit on the Canadian Hot 100; its run on the chart began on December 10, 2016, and got to its number-ten peak on April 1, 2017.
+The song was also a top-ten hit of the singles chart for Australia, New Zealand, and the UK Singles Chart, where it debuted at number 18 before going to its number-nine peak position the following week.
+It reached the top five in several non-English-speaking countries, becoming the Weeknd's second and Daft Punk's third number-one, and both artists' longest running song on the French Singles Chart until the former's 2019 song "Blinding Lights", The song notched the Weeknd his second diamond certification in France, while being certified multi-platinum in several other countries..

 In the United States, "I Feel It Coming" jumped 26 spots to number 22 on the Billboard Hot 100 after the release of Starboy, with an increase to 11.2 million streams in the country.
 After the Weeknd and Daft Punk's performance at the 2017 Grammy Awards, the track rose seven spots to number nine on the chart dated March 4, 2017.
 With the release of the song's music video, alongside an iTunes discount, it jumped seven spots to number five on the chart dated April 1, 2017, peaking at the fourth spot two weeks later, and overall spending 26 weeks on the chart.
 The Recording Industry Association of America (RIAA) certified the single 8× platinum, which denotes eight million units based on sales and track-equivalent on-demand streams.